rome/tools/website/src/_includes/docs/Getting started.md

   }
 }
 ```

+> Note: RJSON is a superset of JSON that supports more-concise syntax and features such as comments.

 You're all set to get started with Rome.
 Continue reading to explore the variety of commands that Rome supports.